rubyunworks/autoload/README.md

 But like James Brown, **"Autoload is alive!"**

+## Limitations

+Unfortunately it appears that it is impossible to get a 100% conforming implementation in pure-Ruby.
+See http://www.ruby-forum.com/topic/205612

 ## [Instructions](#instructions)

 It works just like the good old `autoload` we have always loved.